keybase/bot-sshca/README.md

 #### Communication

 kssh and keybaseca communicate with each other over Keybase chat.
 If the `CHAT_CHANNEL` environment variable is specified in keybaseca's environment, keybaseca will only accept communication in the specified team and channel.
+This configuration is passed to kssh clients via the client config file(s) stored in KBFS.
 If the `CHAT_CHANNEL` environment variable is not specified then keybaseca will accept messages in any channel of any team listed in the `TEAMS` environment variable.
 All communication happens via the Go chatbot library.